Unity SDK

 During installation, Android and iOS SDKs provided by Hackle are installed together.

-Unity SDK only supports Android and iOS.
+Unity SDK only supports Android and iOS.2.
+Several keys used in the SDK

 There are several keys mentioned in the documentation.
 Please read the Keys Used in SDK document for the concept of each key and how to find it.